Affordable Home Gym Equipment to Complete Any At-Home Workout

 Trainer Autumn Calabrese, creator of the 21 Day Fix and 80 Day Obsession, has a full-body slider workout that'll hit your whole body in just 20 minutes.
 Grab a pair of sliders and hit your carpet to feel the glorious burn.
 (Pro tip: You can also do these moves while wearing socks on a smooth floor.)

 Got another 20 minutes?
-Cue up this upper-body workout from Revenge Body trainer Lacey Stone, and your arms will be feeling like noodles in no time.
-It's proof that all you need at home is a resistance tube—not a whole weight rack—to get a good upper-body pump.
+Cue up this upper-body workout from Brynn Jinnett—the founder of the Refine Method studio in New York City and fitness tech company Mirror—and your arms will be feeling like noodles in no time.
+It's proof that all you need at home is a resistance tube, not a whole weight rack, to get a good upper-body pump.

 Resistance Band: Ballet-Inspired Strength Workout